 The ability to read starts with how the brain perceives and processes sound.

-More than 30 years of research shows that weak auditory processing is at the core of most reading struggles.
+More than 30 years of research show that weak auditory processing is at the core of most reading struggles.
 Reading is not something that the brain does naturally–it’s a system we’ve created that’s based on our language system in the brain.

 Fast ForWord is an online intervention program developed by neuroscientists that directly targets the underlying causes of language and reading difficulty.
 Fast ForWord uses patented technology to work the auditory pathways to retrain the brain to process speech sounds accurately and efficiently in order to make rapid and permanent improvements in language and reading.
 The exercises play like video games to improve the fundamental cognitive skills of memory, attention, auditory processing, and sequencing, while simultaneously developing English grammar and reading skills.
 By strengthening the key pathways in the brain that help children learn, Fast ForWord enables the child to pay closer attention to their teachers, absorb information faster, and remember what they are taught.

 With Fast ForWord students can achieve 1-2 years of reading gains in just 40-60 hours.
 No other reading and language intervention program has been as thoroughly researched and reviewed as Fast ForWord.
 The program has more than 55 patents in neuroscience and education and more than 250 research studies verifying its effectiveness.
-Fast ForWord is an evidence based program backed by independent research that has been and continues to be published in peer-reviewed journals to substantiate its underlying science and results.
+Fast ForWord is an evidence-based program backed by independent research that has been and continues to be published in peer-reviewed journals to substantiate its underlying science and results.